 We’re talking about storing documents in the cloud because the files are no longer being placed on their own physical servers but instead allocated to third-party servers, such as Google, Microsoft or Amazon.
 It is their duty to ensure that data is always available and is not corrupted or accessed by unauthorised persons.

-Here are the top 5 benefits of storing your documents in the cloud:
+Here are 5 of the top reasons to store your documents in the cloud:

-With cloud storage, however, companies can hire smaller storage packages and, where necessary, increase its digital storage space.
+With file cloud storage, however, companies can hire smaller storage packages and, where necessary, increase digital storage space.

 What is most interesting is that this process is scalable and doubling your storage capacity does not mean that all contract values will be doubled.

-Let’s be honest, dealing with digital files is much more practical and inexpensive than with physical documents.
+The cloud makes file sharing and storage easier.
+Let’s be honest; dealing with digital files is much more practical and inexpensive than with physical documents.
 Companies that use paper processes need to do the time-consuming and repetitive work of printing files, checking them, chasing wet signatures, receiving the necessary authentication and posting the final documents.

-When files are digital, the processing of documents is much more agile, since each of these steps can be done directly from a computer or mobile phone.
-The files can still receive electronic signature and all the security, integrity and compliance that entails.
+When files are digital, the processing of documents is much more agile, since you can easily share documents from the cloud directly from a computer or mobile phone.
+When your documents are saved in the cloud, you and your customers can easily access and sign the documents at any time.
+It’s easy to sign and return documents in a few clicks.
+The files can receive an electronic signature and all the security, integrity and compliance that entails.

-Business documents need special attention.
-Unauthorised access of sensitive files can lead to financial losses, not to mention the damage to the brand due to a lack of trust.
+Business documents need to be secure.
+Unauthorised access of sensitive files can lead to financial losses, not to mention potential brand damage due to a lack of trust.
 The good news is that cloud services are secure and there are a number of features and processes to ensure both availability and data integrity.

 Each file, for example, is duplicated by the vendor.
 That is, a document is on at least two servers in the cloud so, if one is offline (due to maintenance, for example), you can still find your document.
 This also ensures that a file is not lost if a server crashes.

-Learn more about document storage in the cloud with a free trial of the DocuSign platform.
+Learn more about document storage in the cloud with a free trial of the DocuSign eSignature platform.